HucksApp/sukuna/README.md

 ## BIP39 Wallet 💰
 Bitcoin Improvement Proposals or BIP's are design features, inputs, ideas, information, or changes for essentially how Bitcoin works (including storage i.e. wallets).

 One of these features is BIP39 (short for Bitcoin Improvement Proposal: 39).
 BIP39 is a standard that proposed utilizing a mnemonic phrase -- a group of easy to remember words -- to serve as a back up to recover your wallet and coins in the event your wallet becomes lost or destroyed.
-This is also known as a seed phrase, recovery phrase, wallet back up, etc.

-When starting a new wallet, the instructions will typically advise you to write a 12-24 word phrase down to serve as a recovery method in the event your wallet breaks or stops working.

 ## BIP39 Word List 🔡